asvirts/asvirts/README.md

 ### <p align="center">Web Developer from the Bayou</p>
 A curious learner and passionate creator sharing my journey with the world.
 Using my skills and passions to make a positive impact and empower others to do the same.

 I am driven by a passion for creating innovative solutions to real-world problems.
-I'm always on the lookout for new and challenging projects that allow me to continue learning and growing in this field.
+I'm always on the lookout for new, challenging projects that allow me to continue learning and growing in this field.

 I have had the opportunity to work on a diverse range of projects, from small business websites to large-scale web applications.
 I am highly collaborative and enjoy working with a team, but am also comfortable taking on individual projects and seeing them through to completion.